Thousands of creative leaders manage their agencies with Workamajig.

 Every project carries some risk.

-A critical resource might drop out.
-An important component might take longer to produce.
-A key stakeholder might not sign off on deliverables.
+A critical resource might withdraw, an important component might take longer to produce, or a key stakeholder might not approve of deliverables.
+All these are common risks in marketing.

 Anything can - and often does - go wrong on a project.
 Putting out these fires is your job as the project manager.

 But things don't have to be that way.
-If you plan ahead, you can make fighting fires much easier (or even avoiding them altogether).
+If you plan ahead, you can make fighting fires much easier (or even avoid them altogether).

-In this guide, I'll share X critical tips for acing project risk management.
+In this guide, I will describe the various types of marketing risks and share 10 critical tips for achieving project risk management success.

 As we noted earlier, a whopping 97.5% of projects fail to meet their original targets.